ikrima/gamedevguide/content/ue4guide/performance-optimization/misc-helper-functions.md

   SLATE_VERBOSE_NAMED_EVENTS=0
   ```

-- You can also set `cpp>GCycleStatsShouldEmitNamedEvents = true|false` to prevent stat system from emitting cycle stats as named events
+- You can also set `#!cpp GCycleStatsShouldEmitNamedEvents = true|false` to prevent stat system from emitting cycle stats as named events
   - Passing `-statnamedevents` as a command line argument toggles this on/off as well